remix-run/react-router/.changeset/x-remix-reload-document.md

 "@remix-run/router": minor
 ---

-Add support for the new `X-Remix-Reload-Document` header on `loader`/`action` responses to trigger a document reload of the redirected location
+Add's a new `redirectDocument()` function which allows users to specify that a redirect from a `loader`/`action` should trigger a document reload (via `window.location`) instead of attempting to navigate to the redirected location via React Router